 Some of the best moments here are delivered with selections like the slow-burn churn of “I’m Yours” and the crushing album closer, “Leaving“.
 It must be mentioned that the tracklist on the Digital Download of the album differs from the CD.
 The former contains the song “Across The Sky” which is absent from the CD, which has a song not on the digital titled “Children Of The Stars“.

-Wanting to provide you the complete listening experience of this fantastic record, I am including both versions in the streams included here.
-The Bandcamp embed is the digital, the YouTube version contains the CD tracks but rest assured, either format of the first official self-titled studio album from Finland’s Angus Black will more than just rock you… it will roll you under its heavyweight psyche-doom too.
+Wanting to provide you the complete listening experience of this fantastic record, I am including the stream included here.
+Rest assured, the first official self-titled studio album from Finland’s Angus Black will more than just rock you… it will roll you under its heavyweight psych-doom too.